cavtools/cav/README.md

 # Cav

 Cav is a freelancer's web framework, made for [Deno](https://deno.land).
-It provides a craft brewed development flow, leveraging many powerful TypeScript features to help solo developers do more with less.
+It touts a craft brewed development flow, leveraging many powerful features of TypeScript and Deno to help solo devs do more with less.
+Guiding principles:

-**Core principles:**

-- Modularity
-- Declarative server definitions
+- Modular, maintainable server definitions
+- Isomorphic client integrations
-- Automatic end-to-end typesafety
+- Automatic end-to-end type safety
 - Use The Platform

-**Status:** New, active, and not yet ready for production.
+**Status:** New, active, almost fully tested, and not yet ready for production.

 ## Goals